 The scope of our audit was influenced by our application of materiality.
 We set certain quantitative thresholds for materiality.
 These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures on the individual financial statement line items and disclosures, and in evaluating the effect of misstatements, both individually and on the financial statements as a whole.
-Based on our professional judgement, we determined materiality for the financial statements of the Council and the Group as a whole as follows:
+Based on our professional judgement, we determined materiality for the financial statements as a whole as follows:

-Group Council Overall materiality £15.568million £15.266million Basis for determining materiality Materiality has been determined the surplus/deficit on provision of Rationale for benchmark applied Gross expenditure at the surplus/deficit on provision of servi level was chosen as the appropriate benchmark as this is a measure of financial performance for the Council and Group and for users of the financial statements.
-Performance materiality (Note 1) £11.676million £11.450million Reporting threshold (triviality - Note 2) £0.467million £0.458million Specific materiality: officers' remuneration n/a £50,000 Specific materiality: termination payments n/a £50,000 Specific materiality: Members' allowances n/a £100
+Group Council Overall materiality £14.917million £14.738million Basis for determining materiality Materiality has been determined as 2% of gross expenditure at the surplus/deficit on provision of services level.
+Rationale for benchmark applied Gross expenditure at the surplus/deficit on provision of services level was chosen as the appropriate benchmark as this is a key measure of financial performance for the Council and Group, and for users of the financial statements.
+Performance materiality (Note 1) £11.934million £11.790million Reporting threshold (triviality - Note 2) £0.448million £0.442million Specific materiality: officers' remuneration n/a £50,000 Specific materiality: termination payments n/a £50,000 Specific materiality: Members' allowances n/a £100